StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE REPOSITORY.md

   - "fs.s3a.secret.key": The Secret Access Key that you can use to access the Amazon S3 bucket.
   - "fs.s3a.endpoint": The endpoint that you can use to access the Amazon S3 bucket.

+> **NOTE**
+>
+> - StarRocks supports creating repositories in AWS S3 only according to the S3A protocol.
+Therefore, when you create repositories in AWS S3, you must replace `s3://` in the S3 URI you pass as a repository location in `ON LOCATION` with `s3a://`.
+> - If the IAM role associated with your Amazon EC2 instance is granted permission to access your Amazon S3 bucket, you can leave `aws.s3.access_key` and `aws.s3.secret_key` unspecified.

 - For Google GCS:
   - "fs.s3a.access.key": The Access Key that you can use to access the Google GCS bucket.
   - "fs.s3a.secret.key": The Secret Key that you can use to access the Google GCS bucket.
   - "fs.s3a.endpoint": The endpoint that you can use to access the Google GCS bucket.

+> **NOTE**
+>
+> StarRocks supports creating repositories in Google GCS only according to the S3A protocol.
+Therefore, when you create repositories in Google GCS, you must replace the prefix in the GCS URI you pass as a repository location in `ON LOCATION` with `s3a://`.

 ## Examples